Wood species

 photo source: seriouseat.com

 In southern Europe the spread of chestnut is very similar to that of the vine.
 The explanation is very interesting.
-Its very good resistance to rotting and its hardness made it very much used in the past for vineyard ploughs.
-So, over time, it came to be planted next to vineyards.
+Its very good resistance to rotting and its hardness meant that it was used extensively in the past for vine arachis.
+So, over time, it has come to be planted next to vineyards.

-Another interesting use is in the manufacture of barrels and especially those for ageing balsamic vinegar.
-The tannic acid in the chestnut wood gives a particular and special taste to this vinegar, which is highly appreciated in Italian and international gastronomy.
+Another interesting use is in the manufacture of barrels, especially those for aging balsamic vinegar.
+The tannic acid in chestnut wood gives this vinegar, which is highly prized in Italian and international gastronomy, a special and distinctive taste.

 chestnut wood